 Weight-based counting relies on finely calibrated load cells that generate an electrical signal that is directly proportionate to the weight being measured.
 The scale already has the weights of every installed currency and denomination in the memory.
 It uses the electrical signal and the data in the memory to accurately count the total quantity and value.

-The Advantages and Disadvantages of Weight-Based Counting
+The Advantages And Disadvantages Of Weight-Based Counting

 The main advantage for counting by weight is that both coins and banknotes can be counted as well as coin bags/rolls and banknote bundles.
 Once calibrated money scales can even count non-cash items such as tokens or vouchers.
 Banknote counters and coin counters are limited in this sense.